CLICK TO EXPAND

 • Oklahoma State Bar

-• University of Oklahoma School of Law, J.D.
+• University of Oklahoma College of Law, J.D., summa cum laude

 Andrew P. Piechocki